 Let me be quite clear, the purpose of this post is not to make you too scared to visit South America.
 However, if you’re a worrier like me, becoming a victim of crime is probably something you’ve already dedicated a fair bit of headspace to.

-To ease your worries, consider some tech to keep your valuables safe.
+To ease your worries, consider some safety accessories to protect your valuables.
 Whether you opt for a money belt or an alternative such as a bra stash, these discreet hidey places will give you peace of mind when out on the road.

 A theftproof backpack is also a great idea, especially if you are a digital nomad travelling South America with your laptop.
 Many of these are slash-proof and have lockable zips to keep your stuff safe, no matter where you are.

 15. Be a responsible traveller